lsst/ap_verify/doc/lsst.ap.verify/configuration.rst

 ######################################

 This page describes the file-based configuration options used by ``ap_verify``.
-Most users should not need to adjust these settings, but they allow capabilities such as registering new :ref:`datasets<ap-verify-datasets>`.
+Most users should not need to adjust these settings, but they allow capabilities such as registering new :doc:`datasets<datasets>`.

 ..
 TODO: more generic name? or split up file?
 (DM-12850)